Opted Out, Yet Tracked: Are Regulations Enough to Protect Your Privacy?

-Both GDPR's and CCPA's data processing and selling definition covers routine data exchanges, such as processing user data to serve personalized ads, e.g., through Real-Time Bidding (RTB) protocol \cite{RTB_protocol}, and sharing data with advertising partners under data sharing partnerships, e.g., with cookie syncing \cite{google_rtb_docs}.
-It is noteworthy that GDPR requires to obtain consent beforehand and CCPA requires to provide tools to opt-out, later.
-CCPA does not require a beforehand consent because it only restricts the selling of personal data and not its collection.
+Both GDPR's and CCPA's data processing and selling definition covers routine data exchanges, such as processing user data to serve personalized ads (e.g., through Real-Time Bidding (RTB) protocol \cite{RTB_protocol}), and sharing data with advertising partners under data sharing partnerships (e.g., with cookie syncing \cite{google_rtb_docs}).
+In fact, The Office of the California's Attorney General explicitly lists several such examples as violations of CCPA \cite{ccpa_enforcemnt_exampels_jdsupra, ccpa_enforcemnt_exampels_oag}.
+It is noteworthy that GDPR requires to obtain consent beforehand (Article 6 (1)(a)): \textit{Processing shall be lawful only if and to the extent that at least one of the following applies: (a) the data subject has given consent to the processing of his or her personal data for one or more specific purposes.} Whereas, CCPA requires to provide tools to opt-out later (Section 1798.120 (a)): \textit{A consumer shall have the right, at any time, to direct a business that sells or shares personal information about the consumer to third parties not to sell or share the consumer's personal information.
+This right may be referred to as the right to opt-out of sale or sharing.} CCPA does not require a beforehand consent because it only restricts the selling/sharing of personal data and not its collection.